Wish Upon a Star: Plot

 One night, Hayley is seen outside studying the night sky for her science class while Alexia is relaxing in the outdoor hot tub with Kyle.
-When Hayley sees a shooting star, she wishes to become her sister Alexia, then turns to see Alexia also watching the sky.
+When Hayley sees a shooting star, she wishes to become Alexia, then turns to see Alexia also watching the sky.
 The next morning, the sisters each awaken to find themselves in each other's bodies.
 Hayley takes responsibility for the swap, mentioning her wish.

 Discovering they are unable to swap back, Hayley is content to fill her sister's role for the day, as she can now experience the glamour of Alexia's life firsthand.
 However, their experience sours: as Alexia, Hayley discovers how poorly Alexia's friends treat the unpopular kids at school, including her best friend Caitlin.
 She learns that Alexia has been planning to break up with Kyle due to her friends' self-imposed rules.
 To get out of taking a test, Alexia faints and is taken home from school by their mother.
 Meanwhile, Hayley (as Alexia) apologizes to Kyle after learning that Alexia had broken up with him the previous night, and they make out.

 By the end of their first day, the sisters realize they may be stuck in their altered states.
-Alexia gets upset when she sees a hickey on her old body.
+Alexia gets upset when she sees a hickey on her old body, chipped her polished nails and realizes that "she" is back with Kyle.
 They each spend the next day purposely sabotaging each other's lives.
 Hayley (in Alexia's body) wears the same outfit that she had worn the day before, and Alexia (in Hayley's body) goes to school dressed up as a dominatrix.
 Alexia (as Hayley) dances on a table in the cafeteria miming explicit rock songs and Hayley (as Alexia) roughly grabs and makes out with Kyle in retaliation.
 Eventually, as Hayley and Alexia each become accustomed to the other's life, they begin to relate to one another better, and the swap eventually brings them closer as sisters.